 How to Get a Succession Planning Process Started

-Although it can seem daunting at first, succession planning doesn’t have to be overly time consuming or laborious if you can access the right information at the right time.
+Although it can seem daunting at first, succession planning doesn’t have to be overly time consuming or laborious.

-We offer a customized Succession Planning Launch Series that requires just 8 hours (spread across two half-day workshop sessions) to create a robust and objective succession plan for your organization in 30 days.
-We have also created many helpful resources including the Succession Planning Guide which you can download for free.
+SIGMA offers a customized Succession Planning Launch Series that takes just 8 hours (spread across two half-day workshops) to create a robust and objective succession plan for your organization in 30 days.
+We have also created helpful resources including the Succession Planning Guide which you can download for free.

-While you can do this work internally, SIGMA’s customized succession planning services can save you significant time and effort by providing you with a proven process, helping you to avoid common succession planning implementation mistakes, holding you accountable for meeting agreed-upon milestones throughout the process, and offering you an objective, structured process that will meet the needs of your organization.
+While you can plan for succession internally, SIGMA’s customized succession planning services can save you significant time and effort.
+We provide an objective, structured, and proven process, that will help you avoid common mistakes, and hold you accountable for meeting your milestones.

-Contact us to learn how we deliver a full-year Succession Implementation Plan for each member of your leadership team in just two half-day workshops.
+Contact us today to learn how we deliver a detailed 12-month succession plan for each member of your leadership team in just two half-day workshops.